Cooper stronger in second half, but GOP still in majority

-North Carolina Democratic Gov. Roy Cooper enters the second half of his term stronger now that Republicans no longer hold veto-proof majorities in the legislature.
-But it's unclear whether recent hostility between the two branches can be set aside.
+The first half of Democratic Gov. Roy Cooper's term was confrontational even before it began, as Republican legislators rammed through laws swiping away some of his powers even before he got sworn in.
+He sued over those laws, issued a record number of vetoes — most of them overridden — and exchanged sharp rejoinders with the GOP.

-Cooper's first half was confrontational even before it began, as Republican legislators rammed through laws trimming his powers before he got sworn in.
-He issued a record number of vetoes, most of which were overridden.
+Now Cooper stands in a stronger position entering the second half of his four-year term.
+North Carolina Democrats won enough legislative seats in November to end the Republicans' full control of the General Assembly, which kicks off its two-year session Wednesday with a one-day organizational meeting.

-GOP lawmakers now can't pass big policy items without some buy-in from Cooper or several Democratic lawmakers.
-Cooper said in a recent Associated Press interview that top elected officials now must work together because the public wants that.
+It means GOP lawmakers can't pass big policy items without some buy-in from Cooper or several Democratic lawmakers, because Cooper's vetoes can't be overturned now by Republicans alone.

-Republican lawmakers point out they still hold majorities in each chamber.
-The new legislative session begins Wednesday.
+Shrewd negotiations could reap Cooper some policy victories after playing defense the past two years.
+He's got his own ideas on public education, taxes, and the environment, and wants Medicaid expanded under the 2010 federal health care law.

 Digital Access For Only $0.99